Importing Modules

 Adding an External Dependency

-Every new package generated via the sui binary features a Move.toml file with a single dependency on the Sui Framework package.
-The Sui Framework depends on the Standard Library package.
-And both of these packages are available in default configuration.
+Every new package generated via the sui binary features a Move.toml file with a single dependency, the Sui Framework package.
+The Sui Framework, in turn, depends on the Standard Library package.
+Both of these packages are available in the default configuration.
 Package dependencies are defined in the Package Manifest as follows:

 [dependencies]